ShapeOfMatter/LCom/UniChorLambda/noSubtyping.md

 in practice only $∅$-annotated steps are "real".
 Process level semantics elevate to network level semantics provided that the message-annotations cancel out.
+The equivalence relation $≈$ lifts to networks;
+I don't think we need explicit rules for that?

 \begin{gather*}
 \myference{Npro}